-The Christian Centre for Justice, Peace and Nonviolent Action – Justapaz – seeks to embody and serve nonviolence through programs working towards transforming Colombia into a just and peaceful state.
+The Christian Centre for Justice, Peace and Nonviolent Action (Justapaz) seeks to embody and serve non-violence through programmes working towards transforming Colombia into a just and peaceful state.

-Justapaz, which means ‘a just peace’, was created by the Colombian Mennonite Church in response to the violence and injustice being suffered across Colombia.
-It was and continues to be a necessary religious response for the Mennonites, as the Church itself is based on values established during 16th Century peaceful and egalitarian social movements.
+Justapaz, which means ‘a just peace’, was created by the Colombian Mennonite Church in response to violence and injustice across Colombia.
+It was, and continues to be, a necessary religious response from the Mennonites, as the Church itself is based on values established during sixteenth-century peaceful and egalitarian social movements.

-Justapaz carries out training programs and workshops to combat the normalisation of violence in society.
-It seeks to enable the peaceful mediation of conflicts existing in communities, demonstrate what psychological support can be given to victims and facilitate the processing of legal cases.
+Justapaz carries out training programmes and workshops to combat the normalisation of violence in society.
+It seeks to enable the peaceful mediation of conflicts existing in communities, demonstrate what psychological support can be given to victims, and facilitate the processing of legal cases.

 Justapaz also values the protection of human rights and political advocacy as a fundamental element in the advancement of peace in Colombia.
 This combination of training, human rights and political advocacy comes together in Justapaz’s annual report, A Prophetic Call.
-The report – which presents contextual analysis, detailed cases of political violence and offers political recommendations – is largely the work of those groups and individuals who have been through Justapaz training programs.
+The report – which presents contextual analysis, detailed cases of political violence, and offers political recommendations – is largely the work of those groups and individuals who have been through Justapaz’s training programmes.
 The report is used for advocacy at a national and international level.